 Motor through lakes, glaciers and waterfalls in Jasper National Park

-Leave Lake Louise for Jasper, a picturesque town nestled in the midst of Jasper National Park’s shimmering glaciers, crystal lakes, waterfalls, canyons and evergreen forests surrounded by towering peaks.
-En route, you’ll visit the turquoise waters of Peyto Lake (weather permitting) before continuing on to the world-famous Columbia Icefield, one of the world’s most spectacular mountain glaciers.
-Take a guided drive across Athabasa Glacier onboard a vehicle specially designed for glacier driving.
+Leave Lake Louise for Jasper, a picturesque town nestled in the midst of Jasper National Park’s shimmering glaciers, crystal lakes, waterfalls, canyons and evergreen forests, surrounded by towering peaks.
+En route, visit the turquoise waters of Peyto Lake (weather permitting) before continuing on to the world-famous Columbia Icefield, one of the world’s most spectacular mountain glaciers.
+Take a guided drive across Athabasca Glacier onboard a vehicle specially designed for glacier driving.
 This afternoon, visit Athabasca Falls in Jasper National Park.
 While you’re here, opt to join an Athabasca River Raft tour.
 Enjoy an included dinner this evening.

 Athabasca River Raft Tour $65* pp

 Fall in love with the Canadian wilderness on a leisurely journey down the Athabasca River, tracing the same route that early fur traders once followed.
 Along the way, your river guide will teach you the river’s natural and human history.
 Your tour passes through a calm stretch of the river, but some splashing is to be expected and waterproof ponchos are recommended.
 Please note: This optional excursion is seasonal and runs mid-May through September only.